facebook pixel Skip to Main Content

 Three students walking in front of a stairway with the ISU Bengal Logo behind

 Increasingly, we see and hear from faculty and staff that they are being confronted with situations which they feel unprepared to handle.
 Uncomfortable conversations about behavior, academic expectations, personal situations that impact how students show up in the classroom or workplace, and everything in between have become the norm in our day-to-day interactions.
 The Dean of Students Office supports and affirms instructors’ authority and responsibility to create and maintain a learning environment that is conducive to all within Idaho State University’s policies.
-We offer a Student Assistance Guide and a Faculty Support Website to help faculty and staff navigate these murky waters, but we are also prepared to serve as thought-partners any time faculty and staff want to reach out.
-We’ve also included links to syllabus and classroom management resources from other institutions.
+We offer the resources on this page to help faculty and staff navigate these murky waters, but we are also prepared to serve as thought-partners any time faculty and staff want to reach out.
+We’ve also included links to syllabus and classroom management resources from other institutions in addition to ISU specific information.
+You may also want to review the information on the Academic Affairs webpage.

 Report a Concern